cecois/cbbutil/updaters/WOODIES.md

 * http://howl.fm/audio/26155/live-from-nyc-2013-part-1,10:20,mom-n-pop FedEx
 * 394,57:00,don't try to show off for your podcast friends
 * 329,40:30,i was not there when she was born
+* 384,59:00,may i ask where you ejaculate?
+* 384,59:30,i think the second thing was probably doggie style
+* 384,1:06:30,why would i be wearing two crowns on the top of my head hey-o